 So why was my task so difficult when it seemed like everyone else didn’t have as much problems with migrating to and learning WordPress?

 Well, it turned out that this website was hosted on the SiteBuildIt platform (now called SoloBuildIt) from November 2006 to the end of 2018.
-Because the tool used its own proprietary content management system (i.e. the means by which you create upload and create content), I found out the hard way that migrating over 10 years worth of information was going to be a painful task.
+Because the tool used its own proprietary content management system (i.e. the means by which you create and upload content), I found out the hard way that migrating over 10 years worth of information was going to be a painful task.

 That said, I had considered moving out of SBI since 2010 when I stressed their system based on the size of my website.
 I simply outgrew what their tool was intended for, and seemingly menial sitewide tasks became 9-month projects.

 Unfortunately, the reality with WordPress was that it had the potential to do everything regarding building websites, but not out of the box.